APS #5014

 This Sexual Misconduct, Intimate Partner Abuse and Stalking Policy (“Policy”) prohibits discrimination and harassment on the basis of sex, and related violations.
 Sex discrimination includes discrimination based on sex stereotypes, sex characteristics, pregnancy or related conditions, sexual orientation, gender identity, and gender expression consistent with Regent Law Article 8.A.
 This Policy is intended to ensure equal access to the academic and professional experiences at the university, defines prohibited conduct and reporting obligations, and provides information regarding campus support services for involved parties.

 The university must have an office at each campus and a Title IX Coordinator with specialized expertise to address allegations of prohibited conduct under this Policy in a manner that safeguards the dignity and rights for all involved.
 The Equity Offices and respective Title IX Coordinator at each campus implement this Policy and administer related campus procedures.
-Reporting options on each campus can be found as follows:
+Reporting options can be found as follows:

 Anyone who encounters an issue or seeks guidance related to this Policy should consult with a campus Equity Office.
 University employees who are Responsible Employees (mandatory reporters) must promptly report allegations of prohibited conduct, as further outlined in this Policy.
 It is also critical that anyone who may have been the target of, or who has experienced, prohibited conduct in the context of university education programs, activities, or employment, feel free to report their concerns without fear of retaliation.